4 Ways to Backup Database in SQL Server Management Studio

 4. Move to Schedules tab and click New to set up the schedule type and frequency.
 Click OK to finish the setup.

 5. Then you can find the created backup job under SQL Server Agent > Jobs, and choose Start job at Step to test it.

 Easier way to backup multiple SQL databases with schedule

 If you find the above 4 backup methods in SQL Server Management Studio complicated or not effective enough, you can also try AOMEI Cyber Backup to backup MSSQL.

 It supports full or differential SQL backup, and allows you to select multiple databases or even all databases at once.
 Also, you can set up a schedule to automate the operation easily.

 Download the 30-day free trial to proceed:

-The purpose of this article is to introduce the frequently used methods of backing up databases via SQL Server Management Studio and a more convenient alternative - AOMEI Centralized Backupper Database Edition.
+The purpose of this article is to introduce the steps to use SQL Server Management Studio backup database, and a more convenient alternative - AOMEI Cyber Backup.

 It not only provides a concise graphic interface, but also simplifies the process of selecting databases and creating schedules.
 As a centralized managment tool, it even enables you to restore SQL databases to another server directly.